All About Food South of France

 I never take a good meal for granted here in France, whether it’s prepared for me or I fix it myself.
 With fresh produce, bakeries, three butcher shops, and a handful of good restaurants within easy walking distance of my apartment, there’s no excuse for eating bad food.

-Some days, I join friends to drive a few miles out of town to somewhere extraordinary.
+Some days, I join friends to drive a few miles out of town to a place that’s extraordinary.
 It’s always for lunch.

 This time, we drove down the road to Argilliers.
-The restaurant’s simple setting boosts the imaginative menu, like an oasis in the middle of nowhere.
+The restaurant’s simple setting complements the imaginative menu, creating an oasis in the midst of nowhere.

 I was invited to join an extraordinary cooking adventure last week: an online class with Chef Eric of Cook’n with Class.
-Imagine cooking in France with classmates from distant places like Australia in their kitchens!
+Imagine cooking in France with classmates from distant places, such as Australia, in their own kitchens!

 So that I could take it all in, I chose to watch the class, not cook.
 That’s an option with Chef Eric’s online courses.
 With the recipes and the video, I can try out the recipes with no one witnessing my mess!

-The theme for the class was L’Apero Provencal.
-We prepared food of Provence traditionally served for l’apéro and un apéro dînatoire, coached by the pro.
+The theme for the class was L’Apero Provençal.
+We prepared traditional Provence food, typically served for l’apéro and an apéro dînatoire, under the guidance of a professional chef.

 Un apéro dînatoire